 Facing homelessness can be scary.
 Becoming homeless, especially as the result of an eviction, can have lasting effects on employment, health, personal credit, and the ability to find a new home.

-There are three places you can contact for help.
+There are two primary places you can contact for help.

 211 Information and Referral